 # Creates a new branch git checkout -b dev # Adds changes to dev branch git add git commit -m "initial commit dev branch" git push origin dev

 Once you added your modifications in the dev branch, Travis CI will trigger a new build for the dev branch and will notice you if the build succeeded or failed.
 If the build succeeds you can make a pull request to the master branch, knowing it builds successfully.

-To wrap up, this was a fun little cabin project in between foods, drinks, skiing- and snowboard sessions.
-Hope you enjoyed!
+To wrap up, this was a fun little cabin project in between food, drinks, skiing- and snowboard sessions.
+Hope you enjoyed it!